 Marshall Horwitz, M.D., Ph.D., is a board certified physician and scientist at UW Medicine’s Genetic Medicine Clinic, associate dean of UW Medicine, and a UW professor of Pathology, Medical Genetics, Genome Sciences and Medicine.

 Dr. Horwitz’s work, in the clinic and in the lab, is aimed at explaining the genetic origins of disease to develop personalized approaches to cancer prevention and treatment.

-In related work, Dr. Horwitz’s laboratory has developed a new approach for mapping cell fate during development by inferring the order in which mutations accumulate in somatic tissues.
-Dr. Horwitz directs the University of Washington School of Medicine Medical Scientist Training Program (MSTP) for concurrent M.D./Ph.D. students.
-He is the Cancer Genetics section editor of the Public Library of Science journal PLoS Genetics and former chair of the NIH Genetics of Health and Disease study section.
-Among his honors, Dr. Horwitz is a recipient of the Presidential Early Career Award for Scientists and Engineers as well as an NIH Director’s Pioneer Award
+Dr. Horwitz earned his M.D. at the UW.
+He directs the UW’s Medical Scientist Training Program for M.D./Ph.D. students.
+He is the cancer genetics section editor of the Public Library of Science journal PLoS Genetics and former chair of the NIH Genetics of Health and Disease study section.
+Dr. Horwitz is a recipient of the Presidential Early Career Award for Scientists and Engineers as well as an NIH Director’s Pioneer Award.

 In his free time Dr. Horwitz enjoys travel, technology and world affairs.